gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and hurried downstairs just as her mother opened the door.

 "They're gone," Grappa Gas said breathlessly.
-"That idiot son of mine and the *tralpa*—they're gone.
+"That idiot son of mine and the tralpa—they're gone.
 They've taken Big Blue."

 "Oh, names of the saints," Indy cursed.